wholingfei/spexwavepy/docs/source/principle.rst

 ====================================
 Due to special experimental considerations, all the techniques described in the above keep the detector fixed.
-As a result, all the so called "absolute mode" sepckle-based techniques (see [JSRTheory]_ and [JSRExperiment]_) are not inculded in this python package ostensibly.
+As a result, all the so called "absolute mode" speckle-based techniques (see [JSRTheory]_ and [JSRExperiment]_) are not included in this python package ostensibly.
 However, the data processing procedure for these "absolute mode" techniques is the same as their corresponding techniques in the above.